 Learning Curve and Skills

-The transition to immutable systems still requires significant mindset change for operations teams, but tools have significantly improved in 2025.
+The transition to immutable systems still requires significant mindset change for operations teams, but tools have clearly improved.
 Concepts of immutable management and atomic deployment represent a break with traditional practices, but documentation and training have matured.

-Organizations report in 2025 an adaptation period reduced to 2-4 months thanks to improved tools and mature documentation, versus 3-6 months previously.
+Organizations report an adaptation period of 2-4 months thanks to improved tools and mature documentation, versus 3-6 months previously.
 GitOps and infrastructure as code skills become essential.

-Some legacy applications designed for traditional systems may require adaptations, but the container ecosystem and compatibility environments have significantly evolved to address these challenges:
+Some legacy applications designed for traditional systems may require adaptations, but the container ecosystem and compatibility layers have advanced to address these challenges:

 |---|---|---|---|